-Please note that we collect and store certain limited information related to your visits and interactions with our site.
+Please note that we collect and store certain information related to your interactions with 4imprint, including but not limited to visits to our website.
 What we collect and how we use it is set forth below.

 If you do nothing during your visit but browse, read pages, or download information, we will gather and store certain limited information about your visit.
 You should know that this information does not identify you personally.
 We automatically collect and store the following information about your visit: